rahulyhg/sendOTPSample-PHP/README.md

 ##### Make Following changes :

-* Put your app key in sendOTP.php
+* Put your app key in index.php
 * Replace your Domain name in sendOTP.php